syncfusion-content/flutter-docs/Flutter/pyramid-chart/chart-appearance.md

 documentation: ug
 ---

-# Appearance of SfPyramid Charts
+# Appearance of Pyramid chart
 ## Chart sizing

 Chart renders based on the parent widget size.
 If you need the chart to be rendered in specific size, then set the size(width/height) to the parent widget.